Best Weight Benches

 The active ingredients in Bounce Beast Mode gummies are as follows:

-• Caffeine (200 mg): We know this one is included to give an energy boost for athletic performance.
-And the potency equals that of about a 16-ounce coffee, which is pretty good for a gummy.
+• Caffeine (320 mg): We know this one is included to give an energy boost for athletic performance.
+And the potency is more than a 16-ounce coffee, which is pretty good for a gummy.
 Just be wary if you get jitters easily from caffeine.

-• L-Carnitine (14 mg): Unless you’re an older adult or a vegan, you are likely getting plenty of carnitine.
+• L-Carnitine (60 mg): Unless you’re an older adult or a vegan, you are likely getting plenty of carnitine from your regular diet.
 However, for those who are deficient, it can help with reducing muscle soreness after intense exercise2.
-However, studies done only provide this effect at 500 mg to 2 g per day and Bounce gummies don’t even come close to providing that.
+Studies note, though, that this effect is mostly seen at 500 milligrams to 2 grams per day, and Bounce gummies don’t even come close to providing that.

-• L-Theanine (66 mg): Studies have shown that, when combined with caffeine, l-theanine can help boost mental performance3.
-However, you would need to get about 100 to 200 mg daily to achieve this.
+• L-Theanine (120 mg): Studies have shown that, when combined with caffeine, l-theanine can help boost mental performance3 with amounts between 100 and 200 milligrams daily.

 So, while Bounce has its heart in the right place, the caffeine content isn’t enough to overcome the underdosed ingredients.
 Also, we aren’t fans of the 4 grams of added sugar, so we rated the formulation a 2 out of 5.